Menu

+Picture this.
 A customer writes in: “I was charged twice for my order.”
-Your agent needs to check the knowledge base, realize this isn’t a simple FAQ, and escalate to a human — with full context.
-Not just forward the message.
-Actually hand it off with sentiment, category, and a suggested resolution.
+Your agent has to check the knowledge base, spot that this is not a simple FAQ, and pass it to a human — along with full context.
+Not just the raw message.
+The agent should hand over the sentiment, category, and a suggested fix too.

-A customer message arrives.
-First, the agent classifies it — billing issue, product question, complaint, or something else?
-That classification feeds a router.
+A customer message comes in.
+The agent reads it and sorts it — is this a billing issue, a product question, a complaint, or something else?
+That label drives a router.

-Simple questions go straight to the knowledge base.
-The agent finds an answer and responds.
-But if the query is complex, or the customer sounds frustrated, the router sends it down the escalation path.
-The escalation node packages everything — the message, category, sentiment, and a suggested resolution — then flags it for a human.
+If the question is simple, the router sends it to the knowledge base.
+The agent finds an answer and replies.
+But if the query is tricky, or the customer sounds upset, the router takes a different path.
+It sends the ticket to the escalation node.
+That node bundles the message, category, sentiment, and a suggested fix — then flags it for a human agent.

-Every interaction gets logged, whether resolved automatically or escalated.
-We’ll build each piece as a separate LangGraph node.
+Every single interaction gets logged, whether the agent solved it on its own or handed it off.
+We will build each piece as its own LangGraph node.

 Prerequisites

-We’ll use TypedDict for this.
-Each field has a clear purpose — no vague catch-all dictionaries.
+We will use TypedDict to define this.
+Each field has a clear job — no messy catch-all dictionaries here.

 import os